lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 sessions are dynamically created and deleted based on the container.
 To preserve the data inside the container independent of the life cycle of the container, a separate host folder must be mounted into the container, and then files must be created within the mounted folder.
-Backend.AI provides a function to mount storage folders when creating a compute session.
+GPU Platform provides a function to mount storage folders when creating a compute session.

 Let's go to the Sessions page and click the START button to create a new compute